GenomicsAotearoa/hts_workshop_mpi/docs/level2/24_assembly_evaluation.md

 !!! terminal "code"

     ```bash
-    module load Bandage/0.8.1_Centos

-    Bandage image assemblies/assembly_graph.fastg spades_bandage.svg
+    Bandage image assemblies/spades.fastg spades_bandage.svg
     ```

-You can then open the `assembly_bandage.svg` file in the Jupyter browser.
+You can then open the `spades_bandage.svg` file in the Jupyter browser.
 Unfortunately, we cannot filter out the short contigs from this result.
 However, it should be clear that there is one long contig which has been assembled, and then a large number of short fragments.

 !!! question "Exercise"